Resonans hosts seminars every term, featuring academics from the Nordic context.

 Theology, or Disciplined God Talk in the Contemporary University

-Christine Helmer (Northwestern) will present a paper, and Mattias Martinson (Uppsala), will respond.
+Christine Helmer (Northwestern) presented a paper, and Mattias Martinson (Uppsala) gave a response.

 Folk Church Ecclesiology and Plurality